 Yates County is a county located in the U.S. state of New York.
 The population is just over 25,000, making it the third-least populous county in New York.
 The county seat is Penn Yan.
 The name is in honor of Joseph C. Yates, who as Governor of New York signed the act establishing the county.

-Yates county do not guarantee profits to STN.
-On the other hand the county will be making a limited number of payments to STN for operating fees.
-Since building a fiber optic open access network is public infrastructure building, the government authorities should involve.
+Yates county does not guarantee profits to STN.
+On the other hand, the county will be making a limited number of payments to STN for operating fees.
+Since building a fiber optic open access network is a public infrastructure building, the government authorities should involve.
 Adding private enterprises will have every opportunity to compete with or take advantage of the fiber.